 - OtaNano research infrastructure doesn’t own the data and images produced by using the devices.
 Their ownership is defined by the guideline, orders, confidentiality requirements, contractual or other legal obligations binding the user or his/her home organization.
 Device specific recipes, log data and statistical process control data are owned by the owner of the particular device, Aalto University (Aalto) or VTT Technical Research Centre of Finland Ltd (VTT).

-- OtaNano users are instructed to always transfer their measurement data to their personal storage media that aligns with the data management regulations of their home institution.
-This can be e.g. a mobile memory device or network drive, depending on the experimental device and the agreement with the user’s background organisation.
+- OtaNano users are instructed to always transfer their measurement data from the temporary storage to a location that aligns with the data management regulations of their home organisation.
+This can be e.g. a mobile memory device or network drive, depending on the experimental device and the agreement with the user’s home organisation.

 - OtaNano users are requested to provide open access to any publications and related research data generated by using the infrastructure.
 Field specific data repositories are recommended.
 If no field specific repository exists, we recommend the general European repository Zenodo.
 Authors should further verify that the acknowledged publications are included the research information systems of their home university and that all OtaNano publications are openly searchable.